cmeck/hello_world/README.md

 ==========================================

 What is dimensions?
-Zero, One, Two, and Three
+Zero, One, Two, and Three.
 Properties of form or shape.
 Point to a Line to (x, y) and z.